 26. The media really does show the faces of minorities who are alleged to have committed crimes more often than they show the face of incriminated White people.

 27. Every Black person that you meet is not from the hood.

 28. And even though I am from the hood, no I don’t have the “hook-up” on some weed or any other illegal drug.
+Find your illicit drugs like everyone else does, by asking their friends where they get their drugs.
+I do not want smoke with you.
 Get high by yourself.